alf-tool/try-alf/blog/2013-10-21-relations-as-first-class-citizen.md

 [SQLAlchemy](http://www.sqlalchemy.org/), [Korma](http://www.sqlkorma.com/),
 [jOOQ](http://www.jooq.org/) to cite a few.
 The fact is:

-* SQL has not been thought with composition and separation of concerns in mind,
+* SQL has not been designed with composition and separation of concerns in mind,
-* Using it naively leads to a lot of coupling between various parts of the queries,
+* Avoiding strong coupling between subqueries tends to be very difficult in practice,
-* Coupling hurts software design.
+* Coupling hurts separation of concerns and software design.

 To be fair...
 There _is_ a way to use `SQL` (and, sometimes, those libraries) so as to avoid the problem described here.
 It amounts at using `SQL` in a